 Fifty Conservative Thinkers

-In an age where what passes for the archetype conservative are the likes of Candace Owens, Bill Mitchell, Sean Hannity, Matt Gaetz, Tomi Lahren, and the President, it can be discouraging for those of us who take pride in the rich legacy and colorful history of thinkers on the Right to be associated with such grifters, demagogues, and charlatans.
+In an age where what passes for the archetype conservative are the likes of Candace Owens, Tucker Carlson, Sean Hannity, Matt Gaetz, Charlie Kirk, and Donald Trump, it can be discouraging for those of us who take pride in the rich legacy and colorful history of thinkers on the Right to be associated with such grifters, demagogues, and charlatans.

 While Thomas Sowell may have been his most famous student, Milton Friedman is supremely noteworthy in his own right.
 Few economists have endeavored as hard as Friedman to reach out to the rest of us non-economists and explain free market theory in such a winsome and digestible manner.
 Take, for example, how well he points to the flaws in collectivist thinking on the old Phil Donahue show.
-Friedman helped popularize the Chicago school of economics and won a Nobel Prize for his work on understanding the Federal Reserve’s role in the Great Depression.
-If you haven’t got time to read any of his books, you can find a ton of his public addresses and lectures on YouTube, particularly on the Free to Choose Network’s page.
+Friedman helped popularize the Chicago school of economics and won a Nobel Prize for his work showing the Federal Reserve’s role in exacerbating the Great Depression.
+If you haven’t got time to read any of his many books, you can find a ton of his public addresses and lectures on YouTube, particularly on the Free to Choose Network’s page.

-Wilhelm Röpke – The only person on the list with an umlaut in their name, Röpke was a thoughtful an forceful defender of economy ordered by free prices, free markets, and free people.
+The only person on the list with an umlaut in their name, Wilhelm Röpke was a thoughtful and forceful defender of an economy ordered by free prices, free markets, and free people.
 His writings explore the moral and economic arguments for liberty in the market and its important role not only in human flourishing but in moral development.
 His work contributed greatly to the economic re-awakening of Western Germany after the devastation of World War 2.In Dr. John Zmirak’s book on Röpke he described him as “probably the most unjustly neglected economist and social critic of the twentieth century.
 Exiled by Hitler's regime, Röpke was a passionate critic of socialism and the welfare state who was nonetheless keenly attuned to the limits of capitalism."

 Barry Goldwater – Though Goldwater’s views may be more properly labeled as libertarian today, his book The Conscious of a Conservative, 1964 presidential campaign, and prelude to the successful candidacy of Ronald Reagan arguably did more to inculcate conservatism into the Republican party than any other politician of the twentieth century.

-George Nash – For those who dare to plunge deeply into conservatism’s intellectual history, few historians have offered more reading material than Nash.
+George H. Nash – For those who dare to plunge deeply into conservatism’s intellectual history, few historians have offered more reading material than Nash.
 Though an authority on Herbert Hoover, he is best known for his definitive work The Conservative Intellectual Movement in America Since 1945 which set the template for how we think about the development of conservatism in modern America.

 Stephen J. Tonsor – Unsatisfied with surface-level conversations, Tonsor’s writings dig deep into the nuances of conservative thought and ideas.
 His writings explore the contributions (and limitations) of classical liberal thought in conservatism.

 C.S.
 Lewis – Possibly no one else in this list has had a more personal impact on my thinking and mindset.
 Lewis was considered by many to be the greatest spokesperson for Christianity in the twentieth century.
-His writing remains popular for two primary reasons: 1) he had an engaging style that’s enjoyable to read and 2) much of what he was writing about were challenges he foresaw that have become all the more present to us today.
+His writing remains popular for two primary reasons: 1) he had an engaging style that’s enjoyable to read and 2) much of what he wrote was rather prescient and speaks to the challenges we face today.
 The Abolition of Man is a powerful, amazing book, Mere Christianity is a good place to start, and Til We Have Faces is my personal favorite and the only book to make me weep.

 G.K.
 Chesterton – No doubt there are many who would reserve the glowing endorsement I gave to Lewis for Chesterton.
 Though less known to us today, Chesterton was an equally eloquent and persuasive spokesperson for the Christian faith and worldview amicable to conservative thought.
 His Orthodoxy is one of the most disarmingly unique works on apologetics I’ve ever encountered.